 Gaining insight from our massive data stores is just as difficult to get as a butterfly from a caterpillar without chrysalization.

 Caterpillars aren’t magical.
 Nor are butterflies.
 But we do need science to understand what’s going on.
 And we’ve discovered the secret – something called imaginal discs.
 These discs were with the caterpillar from birth and are called upon in the chrysalis to form the butterfly.

-The butterfly was always inside the caterpillar, just locked away and incapable of flying around and pollinating flowers for farmers, or migrating south.
+The butterfly was always inside the caterpillar, just locked away and incapable of flying around and pollinating flowers for farmers, or migrating to warmer climates.